taransm/sprite_shooter/README.md

 # sprite_shooter
 :warning: Watch the video (File name: video.mp4)
 ## Description:
 I have built a challenge-based Augmented Reality shooting game using ARKit and written in Swift.
 I added 2D/3D elements to the live view from the device’s camera, making those elements appear to inhabit the real world.
-The gameplay is simple, just look around you and shoot every enemy!
+The gameplay is simple, just look around you and shoot!

 The score is stored using <strong> Firebase </strong>.
 This allows users to compete against their highest score.
 With this app you can convert any environment like park, library, restaurant (the limit is your imagination!) into a real world game.
 ## Design & Implementation: